exchai93-zz/food-a-gram/spec/user_stories.md

 # User stories

 As a user
-So that I can post a photo
+So that I can make a post
 I want to be signed in to my Instagram account

 As a user
 So that I can post a photo
-I want to be able to access my camera

-As a user
-So that I can post a photo
-I want to be able to access my photo library
+I want to be able to upload it

 As a user
 So that I can be informative of my post